Lesson 02: Docker on Pi5

 Installing Docker on Raspberry Pi 5

-- Update and install prerequisites:
+- Update the package list and install prerequisites:

-sudo apt-get install ca-certificates curl - Add Docker's official GPG key:
+- Add Docker's official GPG key:

-- Add Docker repository to apt sources:
+- Add Docker's repository to APT sources:

 - Install Docker packages: